 Dalhousie is one of the top Universities in Canada.
 Members of the department are holders of prestigious research chairs including Canada Research Chairs, NSERC Industrial Research Chairs, Killam Professorships and recently also the NSERC Herzberg Gold Medal – Canada’s highest prize in science and engineering.

 The Department values strong teaching and outreach.
 Several faculty members have won teaching awards at the faculty, university or national level as well as national awards for their outreach initiatives.
 Teaching is supported through resources such as the Centre for Learning and Teaching (dal.ca/dept/clt.html).
 We foster diversity and inclusiveness through initiatives such as the Imhotep’s Legacy Academy (dal.ca/faculty/science/imhotep.html) and faculty-sponsored scholarships for historically underrepresented groups, in support of access for First Nations and African Canadian communities.

 Halifax is the largest city in Atlantic Canada, and offers an outstanding quality of life.
 Dalhousie benefits include spousal hiring and parental leave plans for faculty.

-Applications will be reviewed starting November 1st, 2018 until the position is filled.
-Applications will consist of a cover letter, a curriculum vitae including publication list, a research plan that is 3 – 4 pages in length, a statement of teaching and outreach interests and experience, at least three confidential letters of reference forwarded under separate cover by the referees, and a completed Self-Identification Questionnaire, which can be found at www.da.ca/becounted/selfid.
+Applications will be reviewed until the position is filled.
+Applications received by Dec.
+31st, 2018 will be given full consideration.
+Applications will consist of a cover letter, a curriculum vitae including publication list, a research plan that is 3 – 4 pages in length, a statement of teaching and outreach interests and experience, at least three confidential letters of reference forwarded under separate cover by the referees, and a completed Self-Identification Questionnaire, which can be found at www.dal.ca/becounted/selfid.
 Applications should be emailed to firstname.lastname@example.org c/o Chair of Theoretical Physics Search Committee.